Indonesia set to pass new criminal code that will ban sex outside marriage

 Parliament had planned to ratify a draft new code in September 2019, but nationwide demonstrations over perceived threats to civil liberties halted its passage.

-Legislators in the world's third-largest democracy have since watered down some of the articles deemed most contentious.
+Legislators have since watered down some of the articles deemed most contentious.

-Revised articles on sex outside marriage and cohabitation, for example, now state such complaints can only be reported by close relatives such as a spouse, parent or child, while insulting the president can only be reported by the president.
+The latest articles on sex outside marriage and cohabitation state such complaints can only be reported by close relatives such as a spouse, parent or child.
+Meanwhile, only the president can file a complaint about being insulted,but such a crime will carry a three-year jail sentence.

-But legal experts and civil society groups say the changes don't go far enough.

-"This criminal code is a huge setback for Indonesia," said Bivitri Susanti, a law expert from the University of Indonesia.

-"The state cannot manage morality," she said.
-"The government's duty is not as an umpire between conservative and liberal Indonesia."

-Articles on customary law, blasphemy, protesting without notification and expressing views divergent from the Pancasila were all legally problematic because they could be widely interpreted, she said.
+Articles on customary law, blasphemy, protesting without notification and spreading views divergent from the Pancasila were all legally problematic because they could be widely interpreted, Bivitri said.

-Once ratified, the new code will come into effect after three years as the government and related institutions draft related implementing regulations.
+Once ratified, the new code will come into effect in three years' time as the government and related institutions draft related implementing regulations.

 ((Kate.Lamb@thomsonreuters.com;))